osisoft/AVEVA-Adapter-BACnet-Docs/content/installation/install-the-adapter.md

     **Examples**:

-    To install the Linux package, run the command that applies the host architecture:
+    To install the Linux package, run the command that applies to the host architecture:

     ```bash
     # Intel/AMD x64